Curve diffusion and straightening flows on parallel lines: Introduction

-There exist infinitely many straight line segments in that are stationary under the flow.
-Despite this it seems difficult to imagine that the flow (E) without a constraint would be stable, especially without imposing an additional symmetry condition, as glued in arcs of circles would still prefer to expand under the flow.
-In fact, if the distance between the parallel lines $|e|$ is zero, then circles expand.
-By slowly separating the two lines (continuously increasing $|e|$ for example) and using a continuous dependence on data result in appropriate spaces, there seems to exist many non-compact trajectories for the flow.
-With this in mind, stability of the straight line under (E) seems unlikely.
-Nevertheless we do achieve stability for (E) without needing to resort to a length constraint.
-This argument requires an initial condition.
+There exist infinitely many straight line segments that are stationary under the flow.
+It seems difficult to imagine that the flow (FE) without a constraint would be stable, especially without imposing an additional symmetry condition, as glued in arcs of circles would still prefer to expand under the flow.
+For the flow of closed curves, trajectories are not bounded.
+Indeed, if the distance between the parallel lines $|e|$ is zero, then circles are permitted and these expand.
+By slowly separating the two lines (continuously increasing $|e|$ for example), it seems intuitive that there would exist non-compact trajectories for the flow (perhaps by some continuous dependence result).
+With this in mind, stability of the straight line under (FE) seems unlikely.
+Nevertheless we do manage to prove convergence for (FE) under a curvature condition without needing to resort to a length constraint or penalisation in the energy.
+Our convergence result does not require reparametrisation nor translations to fix a point.
+Therefore it firmly states that \emph{straight lines are stable} for the free boundary (free) elastic flow.